To select the most appropriate source, work out what type of information you need before you start searching.

 The Library has a large collection of Australian databases including:

-Off campus access to databases is restricted to University of the Sunshine Coast students and staff.
-You need to authenticate using your University of the Sunshine Coast network login and password.
+Off campus access to databases is restricted to USC students and staff.
+You need to authenticate using your USC network login and password.

 You can also find Australian information in international sources and the library catalogue by including Australia as a keyword in your search.